There is a dire need for additional federal appropriation of supplemental disaster relief funding for Southwest Louisiana.

 Disaster Aid Press Conference - 07.27.2021:

-Every day that goes by without this needed relief is a day that Washington DC continues to fail the people of Southwest Louisiana.
+Every day that goes by without the much-needed additional recovery funding is a day that Washington DC continues to fail the people of Southwest Louisiana.
+Let Congress and the White House know.